-Mimi: Gymnastics and cheerleading.
+Mimi: Gymnastics and cheer leading.

 Mark: See.
 Now how would you like it if I was so you were president of the Math's club?
-Look after just meeting.
+Like just after meeting you.

 Mimi: No one would mistake me for being a president of that club.